-During the preparation of our consolidated financial statements as of and for quarters ended March 31, 2021, 2020, and 2019, we identified material weaknesses in our internal control over financial reporting.
+During the preparation of our consolidated financial statements as of and for the year ended December 31, 2020 and the quarter ended June 30, 2021, we identified material weaknesses in our internal control over financial reporting.
 A company's internal control over financial reporting is a process designed by, or under the supervision of, a company's principal executive and principal financial officers, or persons performing similar functions, and effected by a company's Board of Directors, management and other personnel to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with generally accepted accounting principles.
 Under standards established by the Public Company Accounting Oversight Board (PCAOB), a material weakness is a deficiency or combination of deficiencies in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected and corrected on a timely basis.

-In connection with the audit of our financial statements as of and for the quarters ended March 31, 2021, and 2020, we identified material weaknesses in our internal control over financial reporting.
+In connection with the audit of our financial statements as of and for the quarters ended June 30, 2021, and 2020, we identified material weaknesses in our internal control over financial reporting.
 The material weaknesses we identified were as follows:

-- we did not design or maintain an effective control environment commensurate with our financial reporting requirements due to lack of a sufficient number of accounting professionals with the appropriate level of experience and training; - we did not design and maintain formal accounting policies, procedures and controls to achieve complete, accurate and timely financial accounting, reporting and disclosures, and monitoring controls maintained at the corporate level were not at a sufficient level of precision to provide for the appropriate level of oversight of activities related to our internal control over financial reporting; - we did not design and maintain effective controls over segregation of duties with respect to the preparation and review of account reconciliations as well as creating and posting manual journal entries; and - we did not design and maintain formal accounting policies, processes and controls to analyze, account for and disclose complex transactions.
+| we did not design or maintain an effective control environment commensurate with our financial reporting requirements due to lack of a sufficient number of accounting professionals with the appropriate level of experience and training;

+| we did not design and maintain formal accounting policies, procedures and controls to achieve complete, accurate and timely financial accounting, reporting and disclosures, and monitoring controls maintained at the corporate level were not at a sufficient level of precision to provide for the appropriate level of oversight of activities related to our internal control over financial reporting;

+we did not design and maintain formal accounting policies, processes and controls to analyze, account for and disclose complex transactions.

-Our management, including our CEO and our CFO, has evaluated the effectiveness of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act) as of March 31, 2021.
+Our management, including our CEO and our CFO, has evaluated the effectiveness of our disclosure controls and procedures (as defined in Rules we did not design and maintain effective controls over segregation of duties with respect to the preparation and review of account

+13a-15(e) and 15d-15(e) under the Exchange Act) as of June 30, 2021.
 This evaluation is performed to determine if our disclosure controls and procedures are effective to provide reasonable assurance that information required to be disclosed by us in the reports that we file or submit under the Exchange Act is accumulated and communicated to management, including our CEO and CFO, as appropriate, to allow timely decisions regarding required disclosure and are effective to provide reasonable assurance that such information is recorded, processed, summarized and reported within the time periods specified by the SEC's rules and forms.
 Due to the material weaknesses described above and the Company's evaluation, the CEO and CFO have concluded that our disclosure controls and procedures were not effective as of March 31, 2021.

-Remediation of Material Weaknesses in Internal Control over Financial Reporting
+Remediation of Material Weaknesses in Internal Control over Financial Reporting reconciliations as well as creating and posting manual journal entries; and